pork

-Pork is a dietary source of iron and selenium.
-Pork fat has a high saturated fatty acid and cholesterol content.
-Diets high in pork have been linked in population studies to higher risks of esophageal, thyroid, lung, pancreatic, liver, bladder, colorectal, and prostate cancer, as well as non-Hodgkin's lymphoma.
-In this article, we evaluate the potential impact on breast cancer risk of consuming pork products that are not salted, smoked or cured.
-Such pork products are covered under bacon.
+Pork is source of CoQ10, niacin (B3), thiamin (B1), vitamin B6 (pyridoxine), and vitamin B12, as well as selenium and zinc.
+However, pork fat has high saturated fatty acid and cholesterol content.
+Diets high in pork have been linked to higher risks of esophageal, thyroid, lung, pancreatic, liver, bladder, colorectal, and prostate cancer, among others.

 Breast cancer-related effects of eating pork

 Red meat intake has been shown reduce circulating melatonin.
-Melatonin protects against breast cancer in several ways, including by reducing aromatase activity within the breast, thereby reducing estrogen production.
+Melatonin protects against breast cancer in several ways, including by reducing aromatase activity within the breast, thereby decreasing estrogen production.

 Relatively high levels of heterocyclic aromatic amines (HCAs) have been found in pork dishes such as pork chops and other pan-fried pork, Chinese-style and Western-style roasted pork, pork ribs, and barbecued pork, as well as pork drippings.
 HCAs have been shown be associated with the development of various cancers, including breast cancer.
 Two of the HCAs found in pork cooked using high temperature methods, 2-amino-3-methylimidazo[4,5-b]pyridine and 2-amino-1-methyl-6-phenylimidazo[4,5-b]pyridine, have also been shown to have potent estrogenic activity, inducing activation of estrogen-regulated genes, proliferation of estrogen-dependent cells and up-regulation of progesterone receptor.

 While iron deficiency anemia is a serious condition to be avoided, the contribution of significant iron in the diet as a result of regularly consuming pork could be detrimental for some women.
-Pork contains approximately 60 percent of the iron in beef.
+Pork contains 30 to 60 percent of the iron in beef, depending on the cut.
 Iron depletion has been shown to lead to significant inhibition of breast cancer cell growth in the laboratory.
 Relatively high levels of iron in benign breast tissue was found in one prospective study to be associated with an increase in risk of subsequent breast cancer.
 Other studies have found high levels of iron in the blood to be associated with increased breast cancer risk.
-High intake of saturated fat from animal sources including pork has also been found to be associated with increased risk of breast cancer.
+Excess iron can interfere with the treatment effects of the chemotherapy drugs Adriamycin and cisplatin.

 Bottom line